ravindar/CarND-Vehicle-Detection/README.md

 ---
 ###Writeup / README
+#### Helper moethods like slide_window, extract_features, color_hist etc. are in helper_functions.py and P5.ipynb contains the final solution with the pipeline.
 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.